jonathandmccollum/PhillyLoudPosts/post-1.md

 ---
-title: Example title 1
+title: Welcome to PhillyLoud.com
-category: Show
+category: Misc.
 author: Jonathan McCollum
 ---

-# This is the title!
+This is a post about the blog in general.